 Welcome back everyone!
-We have really enjoyed our first week with the children and it has been great to see them adapting to their new class so quickly.
+We have really enjoyed our first half term with the children and it has been great to see them working so hard already.
 This is our half termly newsletter that keeps you up to date on the themes your child is learning about and also the important dates that are coming up.

 This term's learning: